calebclough/fishy-game/README.md

 ## Dependancies:

-The all files in this respository must be unzipped into the same folder for a C++ complier to be able compile the program.
+The all files in this respository must be unzipped into the same folder for a C++ complier to be able to compile the program.